For Website Users

 We store and process technical information about visitors to our website, including for example the operating system and browser, and internet IP address.
 We use this information to collate statistics about the user of our website, and to help keep our website secure.

 If you sign up to our monthly e-bulletin, we will store and process your name and email address exclusively for the purpose of distributing the e-bulletin to you.
+We use an online email platform Mailchimp, operated by The Rocket Science Group LLC, as our email bulletin platform, so they will process this data also.
 We will not share this information with any other organisation or use it for any other purpose.
-You can unsubscribe at any time using the form available on our website.
+You can unsubscribe at any time using the unsubscribe link in the emails you receive.

 The Royal Musical Association is a membership organization.
 As such, we need to keep certain information (or data) on each of our members in order to provide them with the benefits of membership.
 All members have opted in to providing this information by the act of applying for membership in the first place.